 5 worship trends for the unattached

 As culture changes and technology advances, the church is adapting to the needs of people in the community.
-Since 23 percent of adults today have no personal interaction with a faith community, we need to think about what they are looking for in church.
+Since roughly 24 percent of adults in 2016 have no personal interaction with a faith community, we need to think about what they are looking for in church.

 Consider these five trends as your worship committee or staff work together to design culturally relevant worship experiences.